Mobelux/Lingo/README.md

 # Lingo
 Swift code generation for Localizable.strings files

-Xcode has great support for localizing text in apps, however it is easy to have a typo prevent your localized text from being shown.
-What's worse is that you will not get a compile time error.
+Xcode has great support for localizing text in apps.
+However, one little typo can easily prevent your localized text from being shown.
+What's worse—you won't get a compile time error.
 You have to ready all the text in your app at runtime to verify if everything worked correctly.

 *Localizable.strings*